 Peggy Ward: 21st January 1921 – 1st December 2010

-Peggy, christened Sylvia Helen but known to everybody by her childhood nickname, was for fifteen years a committed and enthusiastic diarist.
-Between January 1955 and March 1970 she didn’t miss a day.
-That’s around five thousand diary entries.
+Peggy, christened Sylvia Helen but known to everybody by her childhood nickname, was a committed and enthusiastic diarist.
+In 1943 and between January 1955 and March 1970 she didn’t miss a day.
+That’s well over five thousand diary entries.
 Why she started is a mystery, as is why she stopped – although perhaps, along with her life becoming increasingly full of things to do, she just thought, “well, enough is enough”.
-January 1st 2015 marked the 50th anniversary of the first entry in Peggy’s 1965 diary and this blog will carry her diary entries for each day – updated weekly (usually on Sundays) for as long as there is interest or until the entries run out; whichever comes soonest.
-The “Cast” page carries an updating list of who’s who.
+January 1st 2015 marked the 50th anniversary of the first entry in Peggy’s 1965 diary and for the three years following, this blog has carried her diary entries for each day – updated weekly.
+With January 2018 marking a 75th anniversary, the blog has gone back in time to publish Peggy’s 1943 diary.

 Peggy was born on 21st January 1921 in Malvern, Worcestershire in the heart of the rural English West Midlands.
 She was the second child of William and Caroline Taylor, born a year or two after her brother James (Jim).
 William was a carpenter and Caroline a full-time Mother.
 William and Caroline went on to have six more children: Joan, Patrick (Pat), Muriel, Robert (Rob), Michael (Mick) and Edward (Ted).
 Twin tragedies hit the Taylor family in the 1940s.
 First the death of Patrick, aged 19, in the British Army’s 1944 assault on Arnhem (Operation Market Garden), and second, Caroline’s death from leukaemia in 1946, at the age of just 48.